 They are truly very painful and prevent you from not only walking well, but also doing your daily activities.
 Most of the time, calluses appear due to a lack of foot care.
-They are a very essential part of your body but unfortunately don’t get the attention they need.
-In the following article, we will give you some tips to treat calluses naturally.
+They are a very important part of your body but unfortunately don’t get the attention they need.
+In the following article, we’ll give you some tips to treat calluses naturally.

 You should avoid the confusion between calluses and “corns”.
 The latter are corneal lumps with a central nucleus of hardened keratin that hurts if you put pressure on it.
 They appear on the joints of your toes and sole of your foot.
 Calluses are bigger (they can be approximately 2.5 cm long), have a thick layer of dead skin, and appear on the side of the big toe or under the heel.
-Both can be treated in the same way with home remedies.
+You can treat calluses naturally as well as corns in the same way with home remedies.

 - Gently scrub them with a pumice stone after a bath.
 Your skin should be clean and dry.
 Then, rub with a raw onion cut in half.
 Lastly, pour some drops of arnica oil on them.

 - Put a well ground garlic clove mixed with olive oil on the callus.
-This will make the skin softer and make the callus smaller.
+This will make the skin softer which can help you treat calluses naturally.
 Cover it with a cloth and leave on all night.

 - Make a paste by crushing 5 or 6 aspirin pills and mix with a tablespoon of lemon juice and one of water.
 Put it on the callus and wrap it with a hot towel for 10 minutes.
 The heat will allow the paste to penetrate your skin and make it smoother.
 Then, use a pumice stone to get rid of the dead skin easily.

-- Apply a pomade that includes marigold petals a few times a day so that the texture gets smoother and because it also acts as an inflammatory.
+- Apply a pomade that includes marigold petals a few times a day so that the texture gets smoother and because it also acts as an anti-inflammatory.

 - Soak your feet for 10 minutes in an infusion made with four drops of chamomile per liter of water.
 The water should be warm.
 Keep your feet submerged until it gets cool.
 Then, apply a layer of vaseline to the callus and cover them with cotton socks.